| CV/Résumé

 propaganda, war and the media, and total war; doctoral postgraduate

+supervision in several areas.
 Also, since 1984 I have

 been self-employed as a military historian.
 Up to 1988 I worked mainly